xyflow/xyflow/README.md

 #### Interaction
 - `nodesDraggable`: default: `true`.
 This applies to all nodes.
 You can also change the behavior of a specific node with the `draggable` node option
 - `nodesConnectable`: default: `true`.
 This applies to all nodes.
 You can also change the behavior of a specific node with the `connectable` node option
+- `elementsRemovable`: default: `true`.
+This applies to all elements.
+You can also change the behavior of a specific element with the `removable` element option
 - `elementsSelectable`: default: `true`.
 This applies to all elements.
-You can also change the behavior of a specific node with the `selectable` node option
+You can also change the behavior of a specific element with the `selectable` element option
 - `zoomOnScroll`: default: `true`
 - `zoomOnDoubleClick`: default: `true`
 - `selectNodesOnDrag`: default: `true`